Do I Need a Financial Advisor?

 Your average asset manager might consider growth of your portfolio over a year or several years.
 Wealth managers on the other hand look at building your wealth and protecting it for future generations.

 So far you have a grasp on the designations and the roles of financial advisors.
-But who should have a financial advisor?
+But you may wonder, “Do I need a financial advisor?”
 And which type of financial advisor should you select?
 Like everything that has to do with financial management, that depends on your individual situation.
-These suggestions discuss times where you may consider a financial advisor.
+The following suggestions discuss times when you may need a financial advisor.
+In which case, the answer to that question, “Do I need a financial advisor?” is “Yes.”

 On the other hand, if you’re someone that enjoys comparing stocks, finding investments to hold in your portfolio, and planning your financial future, perhaps you won’t need a financial advisor to help with every aspect of your financial well-being.
 Instead, you can focus on finding advisors that assist you in areas where you need the help of a specialist.